-Quick Answer: Copyleaks caught 9 of 10 raw GPT-4o samples in our independent 30-sample test but only 3 of 10 after Quillbot paraphrasing.
+Quick Answer: This Copyleaks review found Copyleaks caught 9 of 10 raw GPT-4o samples in our independent 30-sample test but only 3 of 10 after Quillbot paraphrasing.
 It incorrectly flagged 2 of 10 human-written paragraphs as AI, a 20% false positive rate no other review publishes.
 AI Busted is a free AI checker and humanizer that runs instantly, no account needed, if you want to verify a document right now.

-It incorrectly flagged 20% of human-written text as AI, a figure no other review in the top 10 results publishes.
+This Copyleaks review found it incorrectly flagged 20% of human-written text as AI, a figure no other review in the top 10 results publishes.
 Every third-party Copyleaks review you'll find online is written by a competitor with a tool to sell.
 This one is not.

 What Is Copyleaks?
+A Copyleaks Review Snapshot

 Copyleaks is an AI content identification and plagiarism checking service, founded in 2015 and headquartered in New York.
 The company added an AI identification module in January 2023, shortly after ChatGPT went public.
 When you submit text, the tool returns an AI probability score and a sentence-level breakdown marking each line as AI-written, human-written, or paraphrased.

 It targets educators, content teams, and publishers.
 Canvas, Moodle, Google Classroom, and Blackboard all connect via LMS plugins, which puts Copyleaks in a short list of AI identification tools with direct assignment submission integration.
-One subscription covers AI identification and traditional plagiarism checking together.

 For a broader look at how these tools work, our how AI identification works post covers the mechanics behind AI probability scoring.